PhilipK/CardboardButler/README.md

 # Cardboard Butler

-Cardboard Butler is a javascript client that show users their bgg collection.
+Cardboard Butler is a webapp that let [BGG](https://boardgamegeek.com/) users show find a game from their collection that fit their game group.

 ## Installation